HOW TO GET GIGS

 It’s also worth noting, many musicians choose to setup cover bands to play weddings and corporate events after meeting at university- the networking opportunities can be invaluable!

-That being said, a lot of skills these skills can be learnt outside of university.
+That being said, a lot of these skills can be learnt outside of university.
 You could save money by finding a fantastic music tutor, able to give you a lot of guidance in achieving your goals.

 Learning to read music, a highly sought after skill for session work and classical musicians, can be learnt without further education.